 Enjoy this talk from the comfort and safety of your own home, whilst still being able to contribute fully to the discussion afterwards.

-Pre-booking is required as full joining instructions will be emailed in advance.
+Pre-booking is required, because full joining instructions will be emailed in advance.
 Bookings close one day before the event.

-This talk is the first in the series “The Second World War” – buy all five talks in the series for the reduced price of four.
+This talk is the second in the series “The Second World War”.
+Buy all five talks in the series for the reduced price of four.

 To join this talk, you will need a computer (or laptop/tablet) which has speakers and a microphone.
 Ideally, also a webcam.
 You need to be able to access emails from this device.
 First-time users will be asked to download a small piece of software.
 This will be sent to you in advance.